 What is Green Tax?

-Green tax, or pollution tax or environmental tax, as it is also called, is an excise duty on goods that cause environmental pollutants.
-According to Economic theory, charging taxes on emissions that cause pollution will lower environmental impairment in a cost-effective manner by encouraging behavioural changes in households and firms that need to decrease their pollution.
+Green tax is also called pollution tax or environmental tax, is an excise duty on goods that cause environmental pollutants.
+According to Economic theory, charging taxes on emissions that cause pollution will lower environmental impairment by encouraging behavioral changes in households and firms that need to decrease their pollution.

-Pollution is considered as the cost of creating products that is not borne by the producer / polluter.
-The adverse effects of pollution, such as climate changes, impaired health and noxious odours are forms of an impaired environment borne by everyone whether or not they contribute towards pollution.
+Pollution is considered as the cost of creating products that are not borne by the producer/polluter.
+The adverse effects of pollution, such as climate changes, impaired health, and noxious odors are forms of an impaired environment borne by everyone whether or not they contribute towards pollution.
 Green tax is an environmental tax that aims at ensuring that polluters are duly punished for the activities that deter the environment by charging them a penalty for the harm caused to others.
 Charging direct taxes to perpetrators on emissions is an economical means to provide them with an incentive to lower their pollution to the extent where further reduction could potentially turn out to be more expensive than paying the tax itself.

-Indirect taxes, like taxes on alternative policies or related goods such as authorised technology standards have the potential to reduce pollution, but the costs involved may be rather high.
-For instance, increasing gasoline tax in an effort to lower environmental damage caused by automobile emissions provides no incentive to drivers to ensure that the pollution control equipment in their car is maintained, and making pollution control equipment compulsory for all drives will not encourage them to drive less.
+Indirect taxes, like taxes on alternative policies or related goods such as authorized technology standards, have the potential to reduce pollution, but the costs involved may be rather high.
+For instance, increasing gasoline tax to lower environmental damage caused by automobile emissions provides no incentive to drivers to ensure that the pollution control equipment in their car is maintained, and making pollution control equipment compulsory for all drives will not encourage them to drive less.

-Taxes charged on direct emissions are cost-effective due to the fact that they make sure that those who need to start working towards pollution reduction.
+Taxes charged on direct emissions are cost-effective because they make sure that those who need to start working towards pollution reduction.
 Firms and households that find pollution reduction expensive will continue to cause pollution and will have to pay more tax as a result while firms and households that find it less expensive can cut lower their pollution and thus lower their taxes.